awsdocs/aws-data-exchange-user-guide/doc_source/setting-up.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## Create an IAM User<a name="setting-up-create-iam-user"></a>
+## Create an IAM user<a name="setting-up-create-iam-user"></a>

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**

 1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWS account email address\.
 On the next page, enter your password\.
 **Note**
-We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user below and securely lock away the root user credentials\.
+We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user that follows and securely lock away the root user credentials\.
 Sign in as the root user only to perform a few [account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 1. In the navigation pane, choose **Users** and then choose **Add user**\.